hunter-teacher-cert/work_csci70900-leungbenson/meth1/NetLogo.md

 I would model a very simple program such as what DW did with the turtle.

-The students would create a similar program, but try to write their names with the turle.
+The students would create a similar program, but try to write their names with the turtle.

+This might be a two part lesson.
+I might be a bit ambitious.